SUNsung/osTicket-telegram/README.md

 No links, etc.

-There is a third field with useragent, this is for those whose updates are tapped through the crowns and the network itself is spread out in a tricky way, which is why an empty request without identifiers is wrapped in a telegram.
+There is a third field with useragent, this is for those whose updates are tapped through the cron and the network itself is spread out in a tricky way, which is why an empty request without identifiers is wrapped in a telegram.
 By default, this field is already filled in.

 Use the checkboxes to set which events to receive notifications.